Adnuntius/documentation/adnuntius-advertising/admin-ui/admin/context-services.md

 The Context Service can extract frequently occurring keywords from your pages, perform content categorisation, and make the keywords and categories available for targeting.
 For example, if you publish a recipe website, this service would allow you to easily support advertisers such as "Tony's Pizza Sauce" that would like to show ads on pages featuring pizza recipes.

+An extra bonus is that Adnuntius reports on the frequency of encountering a particular keyword or category on the targeting screens for line items or creatives.
+That way, advertisers can know relatively how often their ads will show based on their contextual targeting selections.

 ## Simple Setup

 To set up context services, go to [https://admin.adnuntius.com/admin/context-service-configurations](https://admin.adnuntius.com/admin/context-service-configurations) and then: